cecileung1208/Weather-Visualization-Dashboard/README.md

 **1. A [Landing page](#landing-page) containing:**

-  - An explanation of the project.
-  - Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
   - See the [index.html file](https://github.com/cecileung1208/Web-Design-Web-Visualization-Dashboard/blob/master/index.html) for the html codes.

 **2. Four [Visualization pages](#visualizations-page), each with:**